converged-computing/metrics-operator/examples/tests/network-osu-benchmark/README.md

 # OSU Benchmarks Example

 This will demonstrate running [OSU Benchmarks](https://mvapich.cse.ohio-state.edu/benchmarks/) with the Metrics Operator.
+Note that I'm still tweaking the mpirun arguments for each command (I'm learning too)!
 For running the example, parsing, and plotting output, see [the corresponding Python directory](../../python/network-osu-benchmark/).

 ## Usage